 xSim – The Extreme-scale Simulator

-The Extreme-scale Simulator (xSim) is a performance investigation toolkit that permits running native HPC applications or proxy applications in a controlled environment with millions of concurrent execution threads, while observing application performance in a simulated extreme-scale system for hardware/software co-design.
+The Extreme-scale Simulator (xSim) is a performance investigation toolkit that permits running native HPC applications or proxy applications in a controlled environment with millions of concurrent execution threads, while observing application performance and resilience in a simulated extreme-scale system for hardware/software co-design.
 Using a lightweight parallel discrete event simulation (PDES), xSim executes a Message Passing Interface (MPI) application on a much smaller system in a highly oversubscribed fashion with a virtual wall clock time, such that performance data can be extracted based on a processor and a network model with an appropriate simulation scalability/accuracy trade-off. xSim is designed like a traditional performance tool, as an interposition library that sits between the MPI application and the MPI library, using the MPI profiling interface.
 It has been run up to 134,217,728 (2^27) communicating MPI ranks using a 960-core Linux cluster.

 Symbols: Abstract, Publication, Presentation, BibTeX Citation, DOI Link